 - Buy a gift for someone else.
 Gift shopping isn’t easy, especially from

 - Witness the creation process.
 A lot of the time, you can find an artisan or painter displaying their talent through the actual work process.

 - Ask questions.
 The artisans take great pride in their crafts’ history.
 As such, they’re always eager to share their knowledge with visitors.

-Two Harbors Light is the oldest operating lighthouse in the whole of Minnesota.
+Two Harbors Lighthouse Museum is the oldest operating lighthouse in the whole of Minnesota.
 As such, it has preserved much of Two Harbors’ history.

-The red-bricked structure is open for tourists.
+The red-bricked structure is open to tourists.
 It is surrounded by well-maintained amenities that were only built recently for tourist accommodation.

 - Take a tour of the lighthouse.
 The lighthouse tours are self-guided.
 You can access parts of the main lighthouse, the Pilot House, and the Assistant Keeper’s House.